All Hallow’s Eve Germany 1521

 Even with the candle safely procured, it had taken several days to prepare the astrological charts that would reveal the time and place where the ritual to summon Lilith had to be performed and it was not until All Hallow’s Eve, six weeks after Thomas’ arrival in Freiburg, that the stars were in their proper positions.
 Once the moon had risen over the city, Thomas and Agrippa had slipped out of the confines of the university and climbed the steep, wooded hill to the ruined Castle of Zähringen.

 In truth, this dilapidated fortress was little more than a watchtower surrounded by a high wall that enclosed a small courtyard but it was well suited to the magicians’ purpose.
-Since its abandonment more than a century ago, few people visited the castle and, even more importantly, Agrippa had believed that the redundant stronghold had been built on the site of a Roman temple to Mercury.
+Since its abandonment more than a century ago, few people visited the castle and, even more importantly, Agrippa had believed that the redundant stronghold had been built on the site of a temple to Mercury the Roman god of divination.
 This was the best omen of all and as the two men climbed the moss-covered stairs that led to the top of the castle’s single tower, he’d said a prayer to Hermes Trismegistus, patron of all sorcerers.

 Come unto me, Lord Hermes, thou benefactor, who doest good to all the world!